Kelleys Island Field Experience on hiatus during coronavirus pandemic.

-Despite living on the shores of a Great Lake, too many of our local students have no meaningful intellectual or emotional connections with freshwater in general and Lake Erie in particular.
+Despite living on the shores of a Great Lake, too many of our local students have no meaningful intellectual or emotional connections with freshwater in general or Lake Erie in particular.
 The Collaborative is designed to cultivate groups of students from northeast Ohio in grades 7-12 who will become environmental stewards and care for the places they live and go to school.

-Check back in January for 2018 program dates.
-Contact Jim Bader for an application or more information (email@example.com; (216) 368-5289)
+Contact Jim Bader for more information (email@example.com; (216) 368-5289)